-Moor Park is Preston’s largest and oldest park, originally common land derived from the Royal Forest of Fulwood by the Charter of Henry II in 1235.
+Moor Park is Preston's largest and oldest park, so it's safe to say it has a deep and rich history.
+The park was originally common land derived from the Royal Forest of Fulwood by the Charter of Henry II in 1235.

 Known as Preston Moor, the area has been the centre of many of the town's historic and memorable events for hundreds of years.

 King's Commission of Array

 In 1642 a meeting held on the Moor to read the King's Commission of Array was attended by 5,000 people.
 A disagreement broke out between supporters of the King and those in favour of the parliamentary side, a precursor to the hostilities that were to break out in the country.

 During the Second English Civil War, Moor Park was one of the scenes for the Battle of Preston 1648.
 Here there was a four hour struggle between the New Model Army, under the command of Oliver Cromwell, and the Royalists and Scots, commanded by the Duke of Hamilton.
 The Battle of Preston was ultimately the finishing blow to the Royalist hopes in the Second Civil War.

 Between 1736 and 1833 horse races were held annually on Preston Moor, the course itself started at a large stone which is still in its original position today.
 It was then in 1833 Preston became the first of the new industrial towns to create a municipal park by enclosing some 100 acres of Preston Moor and renaming it Moor Park.
 The park already had an avenue of lime trees (known as Ladies Walk) on the south boundary of the park and the Serpentine Lake on the northern boundary.
 The park was very rough due to the grazing of freemen's cattle on this land.